 Why wouldn't they want to impeach me?

-It's so ill, it's so illegitimate.
+It's so illegitimate.

-It cannot be the way the founders, our great founders meant this to be.
+It cannot be the way the founders, our great founders, meant this to be.

-Well, I see this guy, Congressman Al Green.
+But I see this guy, Congressman Al Green, say we have to impeach him.

-Otherwise, he's gonna win the election.
+Otherwise, he's going to win the election.

 What's that all about?